surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.12.0-dev.2 =
+= 8.12.0-dev.3 =

-(2020/11/11) Added a conflict check for SEOPress.
+(2020/11/11) Added an integration module for SEOPress (Premium version).
 Added a new SSO &gt; Features Status page.

 = 8.11.2 =